 To relieve pain, you can:

-If you have severe pain or pain that doesn’t get better with pain relief medication, talk to your doctor.
+If you have severe pain or pain that doesn’t get better with pain relief medicine, talk to your doctor.

-Having an abortion does not affect your ability to get pregnant or have children in the future.
+Having an abortion will not affect your ability to get pregnant or have children in the future.

 The cost of an abortion depends on: